 3. Process automation

 Construction firms use many processes.
-These processes can be digitalised to increase productivity and keep businesses in compliance with industry regulations and internal governance.
-Construction firms can automate their processes to speed up the process and make savings throughout the project's lifecycle.
+These processes can be digitalised to increase productivity and keep businesses compliant with industry regulations and internal governance.
+Construction firms can automate their processes to speed up the process and make savings throughout the project’s lifecycle.

 4. Software for data analysis